 The majority of sit-on-tops are NOT suitable for whitewater school.
 There are a few exceptions, such as the Dagger Torrent shown below, which include knee straps, providing the paddler with the boat control necessary for whitewater school.

 IMPORTANT - The participant has the responsibility to determine if they have an accepted type boat before applying.
 Contact the School Director before registering if you are unsure about your boat!

-All boats, both canoe and kayak, must have flotation.
-Float bags makes pins less likely and recovery after a spill much easier.
-The School Director and Instructors have authority to turn away inappropriate boats, boats without air bags, and any other gear or outfitting that is likely to cause difficulties on the river.
+Both canoes and kayaks, must have flotation.
+Float bags make pins less likely and recovery after a spill much easier.
+The School Director and instructors have authority to turn away inappropriate boats, boats without air bags, and any other gear or outfitting that is likely to cause difficulties on the river.